-January 1 has come and gone.
-It’s been a little over a month since college application deadlines and the dust has finally settled.
+Application deadlines have come and gone.
 You might’ve submitted an application well in advance, or you might’ve been working on them down to the wire.
 Whichever camp you fall into, I hope you’ve taken the time to celebrate.
 You did it!
 You completed your applications – and on time, no less.
 Working on an application is grueling and in many ways make you wonder just how great you are.
 I’m here to confirm what you already know deep down: you are awesome!
 No matter the outcome, you deserve a pat on the back for putting in the work and putting yourself out there.

 Now that the initial adrenaline has worn off after you clicked “submit”, you might be thinking, what’s next?
 Especially if you applied for Regular Decision, you might feel like a contestant on a really bad, prolonged season of the Bachelorette (aren’t they all, though?), wondering if you’re going to get the coveted rose 🌹 .